apaladines-techconsulting/Interview_Questions/README.md

  It keeps the track of references to objects and releases them when they are no longer needed.

+ARC (Automatic Reference Counting):
+Is a memory management mechanism used in Swift to automatically manage memory by keeping track of references to objects.
+When there are no more strong references to an object, it gets deallocated.

+Strong, Weak, Unowned References:
+- `Strong`: Keeps a strong reference to an object, preventing it from being deallocated.
+- `Weak`: Maintains a weak reference to an object, allowing it to be deallocated when no strong references exist.
+- `Unowned`: Similar to weak but assumes the reference won't be nil, and it doesn't keep the reference count.

 ### Type of reference variables:
 - strong -> This is the default attribute.
 It keeps those objects alive in memory.
 - weak -> When we don't want to have ownership of that object.
 To avoid cycle issues as well.